 Q: I know many citrus essential oils are phototoxic, so how do you use them safely in your blends?

 A: It is the cold-pressed extraction process that produces phototoxic citrus essential oils.
-When using a cold-pressed citrus essential oil, I keep its levels in the blend below that which has been shown to be phototoxic.
+When using a cold-pressed citrus essential oil, I keep its levels in the blend below the phototoxicity level.
 Or, I choose a steam distilled citrus essential oil instead!

-Q: How can I order a larger size of a blend than what I see offered?
+Q: How can I order a larger size of a blend than what I see offered on your website?